iabhinavr/tutorials/README.md

-This repository contains sample code for learning purpose published on Coding Reflections website and YoutTube Channel.
+This repository contains sample code for learning purpose published on Coding Reflections website and YouTube Channel.